benzookapi/TweetCounter/README.md

 ![count](sample_image_8.png)

 ## If you want to stop...
-Simply click [stop] button to show the incomplete count.
+Simply click [Stop] button to show the incomplete count.

-## If it doesn't work...
+## If it doesn't work (your time line has not reached the end, or counting not completed after one hour, etc.)...
-Reload your twitter search and click [count] again!
+Click [Count] again!

+## Best practice
+Reduce your tweet search results less than 1,000 for one counting or Twitter loading gets slow. e.g. If you want one year tweet count, separate them to each month and summarize.

 ## How to debug
 Check your console in dev. tool which shows the progress of counting with some errors.